 - Patient Interview: The doctor will ask a series of questions gauging the location of your pain, the level of severity, and the events leading up to it.

 - Observation: In this phase, doctors will have you perform standing and flexing exercises.
 It will determine the effectiveness of the muscles: their flexibility and range of motion.

 - Physical Examination: This involves touching the affected area to get more information on the exact location of the pain.

 - Ultrasound: The usage of ultrasound technology has been highly effective for diagnosing foot problems; it is a noninvasive method of determining the state of tendons and inflammation.

-- X-Rays: In the event that further examination is required, doctors may take x-rays of the surrounding area to get an image with more information.
+- X-Rays: If further examination is required, doctors may take x-rays of the surrounding area to get an image with more information.

-- MRI: This is fairly rare, but a doctor may need to obtain even more information using an MRI machine.
+- MRI: This is relatively rare, but a doctor may need to obtain even more information using an MRI machine.

 One of the reasons for such a thorough diagnostic process is to determine that the ailment specifically affecting you is, in fact, Achilles tendinitis, and not one of the other numerous maladies that can affect the foot.
 These are some conditions with similar symptoms:

 - Tearing/Rupture: Also known as tendinosis, this is a more severe foot ailment and can come as a result of extended abuse of the foot.
 Untreated Achilles tendinitis can cause this, but it requires different treatment methods such as surgery.